theQRL/theqrl.org/content/blog/2021/introducing-the-new-qrl-tipbot/index.md

 ## Development

 Developing this bot gave me an opportunity to use some of the tools the contributors have developed to work with the QRL blockchain in a reliable fashion.
-Through this exercise, the improvements the contributors identified and implemented, further development of the QRL ecosystem is underway as a result making future integrations even easier!
+Through this exercise, further improvements from the contributors were identified and implemented, with the result of making future integrations even easier!

 The Tipbot functions completely *on-chain* and uses our automatic wallet API to maintain One Time Signatures (OTS), ensuring a users Tipbot address never runs out of available keys to send tips from.
-This is touted as being the biggest hurdle with hash-based quantum resistant cryptography like the eXtended Merkle Signature Scheme (XMSS), maintaining these one-time use keys so they are not reused and dealing with a finite amount available.
+This is touted as being the biggest hurdle with hash-based quantum resistant cryptography like the eXtended Merkle Signature Scheme (XMSS), which requires maintaining one-time use keys so they are not reused and dealing with a finite amount of keys available.
 We've leveled that field for automated systems like this bot to never worry about re-use or limitations.

 All tips are sent on-chain to users individual Tipbot wallet addresses the bot maintains.
 Users can sign-up through the Discord channel and once setup, can start sending and receiving tips through the Tipbot.